 The next couple days were more family oriented, but luckily for me, her dad’s side lives in Barrie, which is where I would always go to the beach as a kid.
 So, I got to be nostalgic and see the place where I used to think was a GIANT playground, and a HUGE beach.
 Turns out it’s nothing more than a 6-foot rope toy, some swings, and a VERY quaint beach.
 Quite hilarious to see!

-The next few days my mom was able to fly out to spend some time with me.
-The two of us drove to my aunt and 3 little cousin’s place, who live in Fort Erie, only a 10-minute drive from Niagara Falls.
+The next few days I was so excited that my mom was able to fly out to spend some time with me.
+The two of us drove to my Aunt and 3 little cousin’s place, who live in Fort Erie, only a 10-minute drive from Niagara Falls.

 1. Butterfly Conservatory

 The first day out there my mom and I checked out the Butterfly Conservatory.
 Which to my surprise is actually the largest one in all of North America!
-They also have some beautiful botanical gardens out front to walk around in, which we took advantage of until some rain started coming down on us.
+They also have some beautiful outdoor botanical gardens out front to walk around in, which we took advantage of until some rain started coming down on us.
+This was very nostalgic for me as I remember coming here when I was really little and it was very cool to come here again as an adult.

 2. Niagara on the Lake

 Niagara on the Lake is a whole separate town from Niagara Falls.
 The Falls town reminds me of Vegas or New York with so many flashing, giant signs.
-Whereas, Niagara on the Lake is a quaint town with perfect flowers everywhere, a 10000 villages store (if you don’t know what that is, check out this link!), and a lot of other local crafty shops.
+Whereas, Niagara on the Lake is a quaint town with perfect flowers everywhere, a 10,000 villages store, and a lot of other local crafty shops.
 Seriously, a perfect picturesque town.

 3. Niagara Falls